Choosing a Tracking ID

 When tracking your equipment, every item must have a unique identifier (ID) assigned so the system can tell them apart.
 This can be called the “tracking ID”, “tag ID” or “barcode”.

-But how do you choose the format of that unique ID?
+But how do you choose the format of that unique ID in your serial number tracking system?
 What do you encode into the barcode?

 Depending on your industry, this might already be decided for you.
 The GS1 organization helps many industries standardize their barcodes.
 As a company, you would register a globally-unique barcode prefix with GS1.
 Your company is then free to use the remaining space in the barcode to encode your own unique numbers.